hsujeremy/spotify-curator/README.md

 A full-stack web application leveraging machine learning to help Spotify users discover new song they love.

 ## Approach and Data Analysis
 Our main dataset consists of songs included in a given user's playlist, labeled as songs that they user "likes," and a relatively equal set of random songs labeled as songs that the user "dislikes."
-For each song, we take a look at several audio features using the Spotify api, mainly
+For each song, we take a look at several audio features using the Spotify API, mainly
 ```
 ['acousticness', 'danceability', 'energy', 'instrumentalness', 'liveness', 'loudness', 'speechiness', 'tempo', 'valence']
 ```